Ngazargamu

 Ideally positioned alongside important trans-Saharan trade routes, Ngazargamu was the focal point of the central Sudan region for three centuries.
 At the height of its power, Ngazargamu covered about 1500 hectares.
 The former population size of Ngazargamu is unknown, with estimates ranging between 60,000 and 250,000 at the city's height.
 The great rampart on which the city once stood is still visible at the site, alongside sparse remnants of former structures.
 The site is noted for the presence of red bricks, otherwise rare in pre-modern Africa.

 Toponymy

 According to the British colonial supervisor H. R. Palmer in 1926, the first segment of Ngazargamu, which is N'gasar, indicates that the earlier residents of the area were known as either N'gasar or N'gizim.
 The latter segment of the word, gamu or kumu, shares similarities with the initial portion of the name Gwombe and can signify either (i) a leader or monarch or (ii) a revered ancestral spirit.
 More recent proposals for the etymology of Ngazargamu include meanings such as "the secure city", "the place of three fortresses", or "the city of kings".

-Based on the Kanuri pronunciation, the correct spelling of the city's name is Birni Gazargamu.
+Based on the Kanuri pronunciation, the correct spelling of the city's name is Birni Gazargamo.
 The spellings N'gazargamu or Birnin Gazargamu are likely of Hausa origin.